carls31/carls31/README.md

 ### My projects:
 Be sure to check out my pinned projects below!

-* `mfbo-method` is an efficient method for reducing uncertainty using multi fidelity and Bayesian optimization with a general overview of possible acquisition functions (rewritten for Torch Functional API).
-* `eo-fire-mapping` assess burn severity indexes for fire mapping using multispectral satellite imagery.
+* `earth-observation-for-fire-mapping ` assess burn severity indexes for fire mapping using multispectral satellite imagery.
 * `se4geo-lab` iAPP4P - Development of an interactive APPlication for Air Pollution monitoring .
 * `multiclass-logistic-regression-model` for Cardiovascular Heart Disease Prediction.
+* `an2dl-image-classification` Deep Learning: Transfer Learning approach with the ConvNeXtLarge model for image classification
+* `gis-lab-website` landslide susceptibility map website for geohazard risk assessment and monitoring
+* `mfbo-method` is an efficient method for reducing uncertainty using multi fidelity and Bayesian optimization with a general overview of possible acquisition functions (rewritten for Torch Functional API).

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">